In 2015, my son and I went to the Bay Area Science Festival at Oracle Park in San Francisco.

 You might not achieve the triangle shape you’re after, but it will add more integrity to your diamond so it can more evenly absorb the force of your daily operations.

 What do you think?
-Please leave a comment below or connect with me on LinkedIn.
+Please leave a comment below.

-Brian Herriot is a hospital operations leader and CEO of ReadyList, Inc. ReadyList software ensures fully operational inpatient and surgical environments to help clinicians dedicate more time to their patients.
+Brian Herriot is a hospital operations leader and Co-Founder of ReadyList, Inc. ReadyList software ensures fully operational inpatient and surgical environments to help clinicians dedicate more time to their patients.